tothemoon-org/extension-blocks/spec.md

 #### Deactivation Option #2

-Upon activation of the 28th bit (voting start after midnight May 1st 2020 UTC, activation MUST be after midnight May 1st, 2021 UTC at 95% vote), no further transactions are permitted inside the extension block.
+Upon activation of the 28th bit, no further transactions are permitted inside the extension block.
 Withdrawals to the main-chain only via merkle proofs are only permitted.

 This requires code and specification for merkle-proof withdrawals to be specified and available today.